 There are many other opportunities for us to be upset during a normal work week.
-We get our feelings hurt, we feel resentful for taking on work others should have done, and we get angry that people didn’t do what they said they would do.
+We can get our feelings hurt when we are ignored, we can feel resentful for taking on work others should have done, and we can get angry when people don’t do what they said they would do.

 It is all part of the day.
 The important thing is how we take care of ourselves when we feel hurt or reactive.
 We need to move beyond awareness and actively take steps to address our inner state.